Pentathlon is a form of international billiard competition

 (such tips will probably always remain legal on

-jump cues, where they are all but indispensible, and on playing cues,
+jump cues, where they are all but indispensable, and on playing cues,

 where there are all but useless).